-I am currently a first-year Ph.D. student in Computer Science at the Ohio State University, supervised by Prof. Wei-Lun Chao.
+I am currently a second-year Ph.D. student in Computer Science at the Ohio State University, supervised by Prof. Wei-Lun Chao.
 I am generally interested in machine learning and computer vision for open-world machine learning with imperfect data.

 I obtained my bachelor degree in Computer Engineering at University of Information Technology, Vietnam National University Ho Chi Minh City in late 2020.
 From 2022 to 2024, I was a research assistant at VinUni-Illinois Smart Health Center (VISHC), College of Engineering and Computer Science, VinUni, and AI research resident at FPT Software AI Residency, mentored by Prof Dung D. Le (VinUniversity).

-My contact email: nguyen_dot_2959_at_ osu_dot_edu
+My email: nguyen.2959@osu.edu

 Additionally, I am also interested in eploring the intersection of black-box optimization and uncertainty estimation to advance lifelong and open-world learning systems.